 - Liver pain

-If you have any of these after taking taurine, stop immediately and talk to your doctor.
+If you experience any of these side effects after taking taurine, stop immediately and consult your doctor.

 If you’re considering adding taurine to your daily supplement list, here are some great options.